FAQ & Financial Aid Glossary

 Information for 2L's

-Q: It looks like my 2012-2013 financial aid package is a lot smaller than the financial aid package that I received as a first year law student, is this correct?
+Q: It looks like my financial aid award is a lot smaller than what I received as a first year law student, is this correct?

 A: Yes, for most students this is correct and here are the reasons why:

 - A one-time lap top allowance is included in your first year Cost of Attendance (COA) budget.
 This line item is not included in the COA for continuing students.

 - Only eligible continuing students that answered "yes" to FAFSA FWS question #31 are awarded Federal Work Study (FWS).
 It is a need based employment program that requires students to earn their award amount through work.
 FWS reduces the amount a student can borrow in federal student loans.
 If you do not plan on participating in the program and need additional funds you may email to request the amount be converted into additional loan funds.
 Please state the exact amount.

 - Tuition is charged per credit hour based on your tuition rate.
 Click here for a list of JD Program Tuition & Fees.